ian-cho/data-prep-kit/transforms/language/similarity/README.md

 The similarity transforms annotates each input document with potential matches found in a document collection.
 The annotation consists of a json object proving the id of the matched document in the collection and the specific sentenced deemed as "similar" by the tranform.
-The Similarity Transorm relies on a running [ElasticSearch](https://www.elastic.co/elasticsearch) Index.
+The Similarity Transform relies on a running [ElasticSearch](https://www.elastic.co/elasticsearch) Index.
+We assume (and provide) a functioning endpoint, but you can spin up your own service (details in [ElasticSearch Configuration](./tools/load_elasticsearch/README.md)).

 ### Input files